Northern Habitat Brisbane groups

 This group is working on the northern bank of the Kedron Brook in the Kalinga park, consolidating the many years of previous work and returning the site to useful native habitat for all to enjoy.
 Of particular importance to this group is the protection of remnant Waterhousea floribunda (Weeping Lillipilli).
 For more information phone Bernadette Crook on 07 3266 6394.

 Benelong Bushcare Group

 This group is working in a remnant patch of bushland along a tributary of Kedron Brook at Kedron.
 This small area of Eucalypt Woodland is quite diverse in native grasses, herbs and shrubs and has a long history of community involvement.
 The group are working to rehabilitate the woodland and waterway to create and enhance habitat for wildlife including a large number of ground dwelling birds.
 Activities they undertake include weeding, planting, seed collection and plant propagation.
 New members are very welcome.
-Working bees are held weekly during the week and on weekends.
-For more information phone Denise Rivers on 0414 095 638.
+For more information, phone Rob Lucas on 07 3403 8888 during business hours.